jeffreysorgen/golf-club-sensors/EnablingBLE.md

 There is a _BLE Hello World_ sketch from [okdo.com](activity.md/#reference)
 that turns on the amber LED on the Arduino board when it connects, and we can then read "Hello World" on the Client (smartphone) app.
-Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see what gets sent to _nRF Connect_ from the Nano33BLESense.
+So starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see what gets sent from the Nano33BLESense.

 ##### _BLE Hello World_ code is here:
 ```